linode/docs/docs/guides/tools-reference/basics/linux-remove-symbolic-link/index.md

 slug: linux-remove-symbolic-link
 title: "Quick Guide to Linux: Remove Symbolic Links"
 title_meta: "How to Remove a Symbolic Link in Linux"
-description: 'In Linux, remove symbolic link commands include rm, unlink, and find. ✓ Read our guide to learn how to remove symbolic links with each of the three commands.'
+description: 'In Linux, remove symbolic link commands include rm, unlink, and find.
+Learn how to remove symbolic links with each of the three commands.'
 keywords: ['linux remove symbolic link','remove symlink','remove symbolic link','remove symlink linux','linux remove symlink','how to remove symbolic link','unlink in linux','how to remove a symbolic link','unlink linux','delete symbolic link']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 authors: ["Stephen Satchell"]
-published: 2023-03-23
+published: 2023-04-18
 modified_by:
   name: Linode
 external_resources: